Kraken hope ‘honest approach’ helps crushing loss in Arizona become a learning experience

-LAS VEGAS — With an off day between a crushing loss in Arizona and a return to the ice here, the Kraken had a couple different outlooks Monday.
+LAS VEGAS — With an off day between a crushing loss in Arizona and a return to the ice here, the Kraken had a couple different outlooks on Monday, Nov.
+8.

 One was to put the loss behind them.
 It’s one of 82 games, it’s still November, and those games happen.